tameralamiri/rust-fundementals/week2/README.md

 * Create your first rust program
 * Test Conditions with if/else expressions in Rust
 * Use Loops to iterate through data in Rust
+* Handle errors in Rust
+* Understand how Rust manages memory

 Use loops and HashMaps in Rust: https://learn.microsoft.com/en-us/training/modules/rust-loop-expressions/ Arrays, Vectors and Test conditions with if/else expressions in Rust: https://learn.microsoft.com/en-us/training/modules/rust-if-else-expressions/?WT.mc_id=academic-0000-alfredodeza